simon-ritchie/apysc/docstring_markdowns/apysc/_type/revert_mixin.md

 ### `_set_snapshot_exists_val` method docstring

-Set boolean value whether snapshot value exists or not.<hr>
+Set a boolean value whether a snapshot value exists or not.<hr>

 **[Parameters]**